 UIPEVO – Ultrasonic System for Extra Virgin Olive Oil Extraction

-Hielscher’s UIPEVO is an industrial-grade ultrasonic system for the extraction of extra virgin olive oil.
+The Hielscher UIPEVO is an industrial-grade ultrasonic extractor for the processing of extra virgin olive oil.
 The system is designed to meet the requirements of olive paste processing optimally.
 The advantages are a special designed sonotrode (ultrasound horn) which couples the ultrasonic waves into the olive paste.
 The precise control over all process parameters allows to fine-tune the process conditions and offers thereby the possibility to adapt the parameters to the olive paste and the targeted final product.
 This means that cultivars with mild flavour profile can be sonicated at higher intensity, whilst olives with a high polyphenol content might profit from a mild ultrasonic treatment to avoid a bitter taste.
 At the same time, the olive oil yield is maximized since the ultrasonic malaxation and extraction breaks the cell walls and releases the entrapped lipids.

 - high-performance ultrasound